 The second set comes with 5 plastic drain snakes and a single stainless-steel unit that is 24 inches long and 0.9 inches wide.
 This set is a bit more expensive than the first one, although all are relatively cheaper as compared to the other snakes featured above.

 In terms of design, the plastic snakes have hooks all around their lengths for clinging onto the filth that is clogging the drain pipes as you rotate the handle and pull it out.

 The metallic one is quite different because it has smooth sides made of coiled stainless steel.
 However, it has a claw that is exposed once you press the handle inwards, and this is what grips onto the filth and holds it as you pull the cable out.

 - Available in two types of sets, with one being all plastic and the other containing an additional stainless-steel snake.

 - 24 by 0.9-inch stainless steel snake.

-- Plastic snakes have hooks all round their lengths.
+- Plastic snakes have hooks all around their lengths.

-- Metallic snake features a claw for grabbing and pulling out the filth.
+- The metallic snake features a claw for grabbing and pulling out the filth.

 The length of the auger’s cable is very important to consider because ultimately, it determines how deep you can drive it to unclog the blockage.